The Story

 Team Alpha and the U.S. Army Special Forces Green Beret Operational Detachment Alpha 595 team up with Afghan partners, mostly ethnic Uzbek cavalrymen.

-Many had been fighting the Taliban long before US forces arrived in Afghanistan.
-These Afghans fight shoulder-to-shoulder with their American comrades-in-arms, protecting them in combat and even sacrificing their lives.
+The Afghans had been fighting the Taliban long before US forces arrived in Afghanistan.
+They fight shoulder-to-shoulder with their American comrades-in-arms, protecting them in combat and even sacrificing their lives.

-In 2002, Team Alpha’s deployment ended, but almost all of their partners went on to serve in the Afghan military, intelligence service, or police forces and continued to work closely with United States and coalition forces
+In early 2002, the deployment of Team Alpha and the Green Beret team ends, but the Afghan partners, who were so crucial to the battlefield successes, remain and fight on.
+Almost all go on to serve in the Afghan military, intelligence service, or police forces and continue to work closely with United States and coalition forces.

-They took great risks then and continued to do so throughout the conflict.
-Most were targeted for assassination, and many were targeted for assassination or killed in action.
+They take great risks and continue to do so throughout the conflict.
+Many were targeted for assassination or killed in action.

-For the next two decades, our loyal Afghan allies fight alongside US-led coalition forces to battle al-Qaida terrorists and extremist networks backed by the exiled Taliban.
-US and coalition partners suffered over 3,500 killed in action.
-Estimates of Afghan security force losses range upwards of 70,000 dead.
+They are never safe.
+For the next two decades, our loyal Afghan allies fight alongside US-led coalition forces to battle the Taliban and al-Qaida terrorists.
+U.S. and coalition partners suffer over 3,500 killed in action.
+Estimates of Afghan security force losses are 80,000.

-When the U.S. left Afghanistan in 2021, these earliest allies were abandoned, some still fighting on the battlefield.
+When the U.S. abruptly leaves Afghanistan in August 2021, these earliest allies were abandoned, some still fighting on the battlefield.

-In the months that followed, those who did not get out of the country have been, along with their family members, hounded by the Taliban, and in some cases tortured and killed.
+In the months that follow, very few of the commanders are evacuated to the U.S. Some others get out to neighboring countries.
+Those who are not able to leave, including the widows of men Killed In Action, are, along with their family members, hounded by the Taliban, and in some cases tortured and killed.

 Badger Six is determined to help them survive, rebuild, and thrive.
 We need your help.